Forensic 3D reconstruction of fatigue failure in a portable hyperbaric chamber

 The collapse of a hyperbaric chamber during a home medical treatment triggered a high-level forensic investigation.
-The reinforced polymer of the hull gave way suddenly, generating an implosion that scattered dozens of fragments.
-The expert analysis had to answer two key questions: where the lethal fissure originated and whether the relief valves were tampered with.
+The reinforced polymer of the hull suddenly gave way, generating an implosion that scattered dozens of fragments.
+The expert analysis had to answer two key questions: where the lethal crack originated and whether the relief valves were tampered with.
 To this end, a workflow was implemented that combined high-resolution computed tomography with finite element simulation.

-3D reconstruction of fatigue fracture in polymer of portable hyperbaric chamber after forensic implosion
+3D reconstruction of fatigue fracture in portable hyperbaric chamber polymer after forensic implosion

 Forensic workflow: from CT scan to nonlinear simulation 🔍

 The process began in VGSTUDIO MAX, where all recovered fragments were scanned using industrial CT.
 A volumetric mesh was generated, allowing the pieces to be virtually joined like a three-dimensional puzzle, identifying complementary fracture surfaces.
-This digital reconstruction was exported to Geomagic Design X to refine the geometry and repair scan artifacts.
-Subsequently, in Rhinoceros 3D, the relief valves and missing structural reinforcements were modeled.
+This digital reconstruction was exported to Geomagic Design X to refine the geometry and repair scanning artifacts.
+Subsequently, the relief valves and missing structural reinforcements were modeled in Rhinoceros 3D.
 The complete assembly was taken to Abaqus, where internal pressure conditions were applied and the equipment's historical load cycles were simulated, using a progressive damage model for the reinforced polymer.

 Material fatigue as a guarantee of medical safety ⚙️

-How finite element simulation data was integrated with 3D scanning of the fractures to determine the exact sequence of crack propagation in the collapse of the portable hyperbaric chamber
+How finite element simulation data was integrated with 3D scanning of the fractures to determine the exact crack propagation sequence in the portable hyperbaric chamber collapse

 (PS: Material fatigue is like yours after 10 hours of simulation.)